 The FSMA has classified funds into different categories based on their prospectus.
-The classification is based on their stated investment policy and their sustainability-related disclosures according to Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation or SFDR) as of last reporting day of the last quarter of the reporting period.
+The classification is based on their stated investment policy as of the last reporting day of the last quarter of the reporting period and their sustainability-related disclosures according to Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector (Sustainable Finance Disclosure Regulation or SFDR) as of the last reporting day of each quarter of the last year.